tereschvlad/ComparableSolution/README.md

 # ComparableSolution
 This solution was created to demonstrate how to compare two objects by value.
-For this was created general class GeneralComparable wich give an opportunity to get a hash from significant fields forwarding this hash can be comparable.
+For this was created general class GeneralComparable which provides a way to generate a hash from significant fields allowing objects to be compared using this hash.

-Project was realized on C#.
-Algoritm for hashing MurmurHash3, used System.Data.HashFunction.MurmurHash nuget
+The project was implemented in C# using the System.Data.HashFunction.MurmurHash NuGet package for hashing with the MurmurHash3 algorithm.

 # Features

-The class GeneralComparable gives an opportunities for comparing several objects by hash of significant fields.
+The class GeneralComparable provides an opportunity to compare multiple objects by generating a hash from significant fields.
-For getting hash need inheritance your classes, set marks on properties wich need compare adding attribute ComparablePropertyAttribute.
+To generate a hash, your classes need to inherit from GeneralComparable and mark properties that need to be compared using the ComparablePropertyAttribute.
 ComparablePropertyAttribute properties:
-- Name - need to set for compare several objects different type (default set up the name of property)
+- Name - Needs to be set to compare objects of different types (default: uses the name of the property).
-- Order - need to set up sequence number of property for put up properties in the same order in several classes (firstly processed properties wich have this next without)
+- Order - Defines the sequence number for ordering properties in multiple classes to ensure they are processed in the same order.
+Properties with this attribute are processed first, followed by those without it.
-- Type - using only for collection.
-By ordered and unordered collections.
-Hash struct differently for ordered and unordered collections.
+- Type - Used only for collections.
+It distinguishes between ordered and unordered collections, and the hash structure differs accordingly.

 GeneralComparable has property for saving hash HashSum.